Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

     customer loyalty and long-term customer relations

 _Quantitative_:
-Intervention Program Selection Methodology:
+Intervention Program Selection Methodology conducted to determine the most optimal intervention programs to include (refer to _Appendix A_ for further details):
 1. Sorted program descriptions (in given data) to maximise impact on mortality rates whilst simultaneously minimising per capita cost of the scheme
 2. Plotted and identified leading causes of death (using given data) and mapped these to the associated intervention schemes
 3. Determined top schemes with maximal impact on mortality rates and minimal per capita cost that can be directly linked to mitigate the leading causes of death
-(refer to Appendix – add plot, Excel table, risk quadrant)

 **Justification of Short-and-Long-term Timeframes**
 - Short-term timeframe is the 5-year period from 2023 (2023–2028)